vermagav/config-parser/README.md

 ### External Libraries

-I use the lest unit testing library for C++, taken from [github.com/martinmoene/lest](https://github.com/martinmoene/lest).
+I use the lest unit unit-test framework for C++, taken from [github.com/martinmoene/lest](https://github.com/martinmoene/lest).
 This framework was included as a single header file and can be found at [common/lest.hpp](common/lest.hpp).

 ### Future Improvements